rzinke/RISeR/README.md

 INPUTS:
 The calcSlipRates function requires two text files: (1) A list of age filenames, written out from youngest at the top, to oldest at the bottom; and (2) a list of displacement names, similarly written out from yougest (least offset) at the top, to oldest (most offset) at the bottom.
 Note that these lists do not contain any data; they simply list the files in which the data are contained.

 Each "data file" consists of a two-column list describing a single measurement of displacement or age.
 In each, the first column is the value measured (i.e., age or displacement), and the second column is the relative probability of that value.
 If a measurement can be described as parametric function, a properly formatted PDF can be generated using makePDF.py, described above.
 Any arbitrary, pseudo-continuous PDF can be used as an input.

 Two examples are provided.
 The data files are named, e.g., T1T2age.txt, T3T4dsp.txt, etc.

-NOTE!
+**Note!** for OxCal outputs or any file in CE/BCE (AD/BC) format must be converted to years before present or years before physics.
+This can be done using the ```calyr2age.py``` function listed above.

+**Disclaimer:**
 This is research code.
 The author(s) assumes no responsibility for any errors in the methods or scripts, or any damages resulting from the code's use.
 Do not use this code without citing Zinke et al., 2017; 2019.
 Please contact Robert Zinke with any questions or comments.